djdallmann/GamingPCSetup/CONTENT/RESEARCH/SOFTWARE/README.md

 **What I found to provide the most consistent results**
    * WDF01000.sys
-      * Bind the USB XHCI Controller to a single dedicated core which is not shared or underutilized by other drivers (ISR/DPC), processes and threads. e.g. Use core 5 of 8
+      * Bind the USB XHCI Controller to a single dedicated core which is underutilized and not shared by other drivers (ISR/DPC), processes and threads. e.g. Use core 5 of 8
    * DWM and CSRSS
       * Put these on the same core (affinity), if separated you'll likely get outliers consistently at 1005 or 1010Hz but nearly stable 1000hz otherwise.
 They work closely together so putting them on separate cores cause the other CPU to be initiated to process the information vs remaining on the same core. e.g. Use core 8/8.
       * Increase CSRSS priority class from Normal to High to more closely align with DWMs default priority class.